Breast Implant Removal Surgery With Sydney Plastic Surgeon Dr Choy

 Your Breast Implant Removal Consultation

-Your breast implant removal procedure will begin with a thorough and expert consultation with Dr Ellis Choy, during which he will listen to any potential concerns you have and perform a full examination to determine if an implant removal procedure is necessary.
-Your safety and overall satisfaction are Dr Choy’s primary concerns, and the surgeon will only recommend the safest and most effective options to redress any issues, ensuring that you fully understand the medical necessity of the proposed options and their benefits to you.
+Your breast implant removal procedure will begin with a thorough consultation with Dr Ellis Choy, during which he will listen to any potential concerns you have and perform a full examination to determine if an implant removal procedure is necessary.
+Your safety and overall satisfaction are Dr Choy’s primary concerns, and he will ensure that you fully understand the medical necessity of the proposed options, as well as their drawbacks and benefits to you.

-One of the best ways to understand the benefits you can expect from a breast implant removal surgery, especially regarding breast appearance, is to review the results of prior successful surgeries.
-From our before-and-after portfolio, you can see firsthand Dr Choy’s and our team’s commitment to achieving the very best results for our clients, regardless of their body type or their desired outcomes.
-You can even see some of our results in our online implant removal photo gallery to help you get a better idea of what you can expect.
+One of the best ways to understand what is possible with breast implant removal surgery, especially regarding breast appearance, is to review the results of prior surgeries.
+From our before-and-after portfolio, you can see firsthand Dr Choy’s results and gain a better idea of what you can expect.
 Take a look here.

 What To Expect During and After my Breast Implant Removal Surgery